EngqvistLab/Supplemetenary_scripts_datasets_R2LG/Transcriptomics/README.md

 ### Description
-All analysis was done with jupyter notebook `Script_expression_data.ipynb`.
+This folder contains all code required for the transcriptomics analysis (Figure 4).

+#### Datasets
-The datasets required can be downloaded from Zenodo repo (doi: 10.5281/zenodo.3666224): https://zenodo.org/record/3666224#.XkVFWxP0lQJ.
-Those datasets are
+The datasets required are too large to fit in this repository, but can be downloaded from a Zenodo repository (doi: 10.5281/zenodo.3666224): https://zenodo.org/record/3666224#.XkVFWxP0lQJ.
+The required input files are:
 ```
 scerevisiae.rsd3.lmbda_22.npz
 scerevisiae.rsd3.npz
 scerevisiae_accessions.tsv
 scerevisiae_tpm_full_cut5.csv
 ```
+#### Datasets
+All analysis was done with the jupyter notebook `Script_expression_data.ipynb`.
+Please see code and comments in this file for further details.